saharzakersoltani/Profile-Card-V1-React/README.md

-# React Challenge: Components, Props, and JSX

-## Profile Cart V1
+# Profile Cart V1: React Challenge

 A small project from Jonas Schmedtmann’s React course.
 The focus of this challenge is learning how to: